-This Business from Sensitive Sources Notice is being issued in light of a request from the Financial Action Task Force (FATF) for jurisdictions to apply effective countermeasures to protect their financial sectors from money laundering and financing of terrorism risks emanating from jurisdictions which have deficiencies in their anti money laundering and financing of terrorism regimes.
-It is also being issued to address specific concerns that have been brought to the attention of the AGCC in respect of Venezuela and West Africa.
+This Business from Sensitive Sources Notice is being issued in light of a request from the Financial Action Task Force (FATF) for jurisdictions to apply effective counter-measures to protect their financial sectors from money laundering and financing of terrorism risks emanating from jurisdictions which have deficiencies in their anti money laundering and financing of terrorism regimes.
+In this regard, the FATF has issued two documents, namely "The FATF Public Statement "and "Improving Global AML/CFT Compliance: On-Going Process".
+These documents are quoted below.

-ACTION TO BE TAKEN BY EGAMBLING LICENSEES
+This Business from Sensitive Sources Notice is also being issued to address specific concerns that have been brought to the attention of the AGCC in respect of Venezuela and west Africa.

-eGambling licensees must exercise a greater degree of caution when taking on business from the countries or territories specified in this Notice.
-Additionally, eGambling licensees should ensure that their Business Risk Assessments reflect the increased risks associated with the countries or territories specified in this notice and that these risks are appropriately mitigated, including adopting enhanced customer due diligence measures where appropriate.
+ACTION TO BE TAKEN BY EGAMBLING LICENSEES AND CERTIFICATE HOLDERS eGambling licensees and certificate holders must exercise a greater degree of caution when taking on business from the countries or territories specified in this Notice.
+Additionally, eGambling licensees and certificate holders should ensure that their Business Risk Assessments reflect the increased risks associated with the countries or territories specified in this notice and these risks are appropriately mitigated including adopting enhanced customer due diligence measures where appropriate and giving special attention to all existing and new business relationships and transactions connected with such countries or territories.

-The action taken by each eGambling licensee under this Notice will be reviewed during on-site inspections and by other means as necessary.
+The action taken by each eGambling licensee and certificate holder under this Notice will be reviewed during on-site inspections and by other means as necessary.

-THE FINANCIAL ACTION TASK FORCE (FATF) PUBLIC STATEMENT
+THE FATF PUBLIC STATEMENT